JekaGrib/lola/README.md

 First migration, executed with arguments, create in DB table schema_migrations, where you can see all migrations history.

+Every time you try execute migrations at startup, terminal will output all migrations history of DB(that was executed with arguments at startup and that schema_migrations table in DB contains).
+Last executed migrations should be in the end of history list.

+If you try execute script, that has already been executed, it wouldn`t run.
+You can follow it in migrations history in table schema_migrations in DB or in terminal(if you try to execute some migrations).

 ## 3. Add default entities to db
 Application has several default db entities:
 1. default picture  - picture of deleted user